bbbenbat/Projet_5_Pur_Beurre/README.md

 CREATE USER 'ocr'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON pur_beurre. * TO 'ocr'@'localhost';
 ```
+The database 'pur_beurre' will be created automatically by starting the application.
 Install Python version 3.7, with the modules in the requirements.txt file.

 ### Installing